Boxing inequalities in Banach spaces and Riemannian manifolds: Reduction of Theorem 1.5 to its weak version, where the constants in the right hand sides of (1), (2) depend on the dimension of

-Note that $c_1(m)\HC_m^{1\over m}(X)$ will be also an upper bound for the length of the trajectory of $H$ that will start as a broken line with exponentially decreasing segments followed by another broken line obtained during the last stage and explained in the section below.
-Thus, our choice of $c_1(m)$ ensures that Theorem 1.5(1) will hold.
+Note that $c_1(m)\HC_m^{1\over m}(X)$ will also be an upper bound for the length of the trajectory of $H$ that will start as a broken line with exponentially decreasing segments followed by another broken line obtained during the last stage and explained in the section below.
+Thus, our choice of $c_1(m)$ ensures that Theorem 1.5(1) holds.